fortinetdev/terraform-google-cloud-modules/docs/autoscale_fgt_as_hub.md

                                            # And all traffic to "ip_range_route_to_lb" will be routed to the internal load balancer (ilb) in this subnet.
     }
   },
   # Port 2 of your FortiGate.
-This interface has one internal load balancer (ilb), and a route to the ilb.
+For this interface, this prject creates an internal load balancer (ILB).
+(No route to the ILB).
   {
     network_name = "user2-network"
     subnet_name  = "user2-subnet"
-    internal_lb = {
+    internal_lb = {}
-      ip_range_route_to_lb = "10.0.0.0/8"
-    }
   },
   # Port 3 of your FortiGate.
-This interface has one internal load balancer (ilb), and a route to the ilb.
+No ILB and route to ILB will be created.
+Using existing ILB instead.
+  # You need to manually add the FGT instance group as the backend of the existing ILB in Google Cloud after the deployment of this example project.
   {
     network_name = "user3-network"
     subnet_name  = "user3-subnet"
-    internal_lb = {
+    additional_variables = {
-      ip_range_route_to_lb = "10.0.0.0/8"
+      ilb_ip = "10.2.0.100"
     }
   },
   # Port 4 of your FortiGate.
-This interface doesn't specify "internal_lb", so no ilb and route to ilb will be created.
+This interface doesn't specify "internal_lb", so no ILB and route to ILB will be created.
   {
     network_name = "user4-network"
     subnet_name  = "user4-subnet"